mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Ideal use cases

 - Projects that don't involve Material Design
-- Designs that would benefit from less opinionated defaults when customizing
+- Design systems that would benefit from less opinionated defaults when customizing
 - Client-facing apps that need to look and feel distinctly like _your_ brand

 ### MUI Base